 - Maltese Yorkies are super-tiny at birth weighing in at around 4 to 5 ounces

-- The average lifespan of this breed is from 10 to 13 years-old
+- As mentioned above the average lifespan of this breed is from 10 to 13 years-old

 - The Morkie hybrid was founded in America for a lapdog